Senior Health’s Philips Lifeline

 Since 1991, Virginia Hospital Center has been a hospital-based provider of the Philips Lifeline Medical Alert System for the entire Northern Virginia and Northwest DC Metro Region.
 The Senior Health Department locally manages the equipment by helping set it up in your home and maintain the system.
 This wearable technology is waterproof and works in tandem with a compact speaker that is placed in your home.
 Nationwide, Philips Lifeline is the largest personal emergency response service.
 Locally, Virginia Hospital Center continues to provide the best medical care and technology for the community, fostering independence as we age in place.

 - Philips Lifeline’s standard service has been nationally recognized for 40 years

 - Virginia Hospital Center has been nationally recognized for providing unparalleled service to the Metro Region.

-- Virginia Hospital Center is the only hospital in the metro region that offers the Philips Lifeline service to all of their patients upon discharge as part of the Safe Transition for Hospital Patients (STHP) program.
+- Virginia Hospital Center is the only hospital in the metro region that offers the Philips Lifeline service to "at-risk" patients upon discharge as part of the Safe Transition for Hospital Patients (STHP) program.

-- VHC Senior Health Department staff will help you maintain your Lifeline service with one-to-one assistance.
+- Virginia Hospital Center Senior Health Department staff will help you maintain your Lifeline service with one-to-one assistance.

 - Virginia Hospital Center continues to be a leader in healthy aging in the community.
 We continue to develop new services and provide technological advances to help foster aging independently.